chloneda/vim-cheatsheet/resources/README_EN.md

 f                   # Turn file filters on and off
 q                   # Close NERDTree
 A                   # Show NERDTree in full screen, or close full screen
+Ctrl+j Ctrl+k       # Move between directories and files at the same level, ignoring subdirectories and subfiles
 ```